 This page lists the things you ought to be aware of as a litigant in person, in other words conducting your case yourself without a lawyer.

 The parties can conduct a civil case without legal counsel (a lawyer).
+However, the court can sometimes instruct you to get legal councel.
 This applies regardless of whether the case is a common civil case with main hearing or a small claims case (for more details on case types, see under menu points civil case and small claims process)

 Should I contact a lawyer?

 The courts recommend that a lawyer represents the parties in cases that are complicated, extensive or involve strong emotions.
 All cases imply a risk of losing and the loser is also usually ordered to pay the opposing party's case costs.
 You should therefore weigh the need to avoid the expense of a lawyer against the risk of losing the case and having to pay case costs.
 Read more about payment of case costs in the Dispute Act (lovdata.no)

 Legal costs can be covered in certain circumstances.
 Insurance policies, housing associations and trade unions often have free legal aid schemes as part of their services.
 Advokatvakten (see www.jus.no ) and some student associations also offer free legal aid.

 Some types of cases can also be suitable for consideration by the Norwegian Mediation Service.
 This applies in particular to disputes in which the parties have to deal with each other after the dispute has been resolved.